Nemi100/tekena-codeinst-project/README.md

     - Review the gallery for any new photos
     - Review the home page for upcoming concert dates
     - Listen to new songs if available

+**Design**

+    - Colour Scheme
+        - The main colours used are orange(header & footer), black, blue and grey/brown (text) - Teks to double check the correct colours used.

+    - Typography
+        - The    font is the chosen font to use.
+This is because

+    Imagery
+        - The images used

+**Wireframes**
+        - Home Page Wireframe

+        - Contact Us / Sign Up Page Wireframe

+        - Gallery Page Wireframe

     ## Features